 WRAPUP 14-New coronavirus cases lowest since Jan.
 31 in China province at outbreak's epicentre

 The coronavirus outbreak in China may be over by April, the country's senior medical adviser said on Tuesday, and the latest numbers of new cases may further feed that optimism.
-Hubei, the province at the epicentre of the outbreak that has been under virtual lockdown, reported 94 people died and there were 1,068 new coronavirus cases as of Tuesday.
+Hubei, the province at the epicentre of the outbreak that has been under virtual lockdown, reported another 94 people had died and there were 1,638 new coronavirus cases as of Tuesday.

 That is down from a peak of over 3,000 new cases on Feb.
 4, and the lowest number of new infections since 1,347 were reported on Jan.
 31. But total deaths in China have surpassed 1,100 and the World Health Organization (WHO) warned of a global threat potentially worse than terrorism.